 My Maldives travelogue wouldn’t be complete without a post on the local cuisine.
 Our first morning on the island, all hubby could think of was the local Maldivian breakfast.
 When it arrived, we were fascinated by the presentation and variety.

 The salad (kulhafilaa fathu satani) made with cooked tuna, rocket leaves, grated fresh coconut, onion, chilli and lime was light and tangy.
 The delicately spiced tuna curry and the flat bread (chapattis) were perfect together.
 The deep fried tuna balls (gulhas) made a great bite-sized snack.
 To call this breakfast divine would be a gross understatement!
 My poor omelette didn’t stand a chance against the flavours and aromas of the Maldivian breakfast.

-And just in case you were wondering, in Maldives, the tuna is caught sustainably using the pole and line method, as it has been for generations.
+And just in case you were wondering, in the Maldives, tuna is caught sustainably using the pole and line method, as it has been for generations.
 This fishing method also ensures that there is no by-catch of sharks, rays, dolphins or turtles.

 A few days into our stay at the resort, we visited the neighbouring island of Kamadhoo.
 Many of the local resort staff live here.
 The houses were colorful and the people, friendly.

 We found what seemed like the only café on the island.
 An endless array of tea-time snacks arrived.